Malawi: Geography

-Malawi is a landlocked country in southeastern Africa, bordered by Zambia to the northwest, Tanzania to the northeast, and Mozambique to the south, southwest, and general east.
+Malawi is a landlocked country in Southeast Africa, bordered by Zambia to the northwest, Tanzania to the northeast, and Mozambique to the south, southwest, and east.
 It lies between latitudes 9° and 18°S, and longitudes 32° and 36°E. The Great Rift Valley runs through the country from north to south, and to the east of the valley lies Lake Malawi (also called Lake Nyasa), making up over three-quarters of Malawi's eastern boundary.
 Lake Malawi is sometimes called the Calendar Lake as it is about 365 mi long and 52 mi wide.
-The Shire River flows from the south end of the lake and joins the Zambezi River 250 mi farther south in Mozambique.
-The surface of Lake Malawi is at 1500 ft above sea level, with a maximum depth of 2300 ft, which means the lake bottom is over 700 ft below sea level at some points.
+The Shire River flows from the south end of the lake and joins the Zambezi 250 mi farther south in Mozambique.